Professional wrestling aerial techniques: Molly-Go-Round

 This variant, which is technically described as a diving somersault seated senton is performed by flipping forward off a raised platform on to the shoulders of a standing opponent, forcing them to the ground into a pinning position.
 Innovated by Molly Holly.
 Tegan Nox uses this move.

 Moonsault senton

 The attacker jumps to the top turnbuckle or top rope facing away from the ring, and executes a moonsault, landing in an ordinary senton position.
 There is also a standing version of this move.
+Chad Gable use this move as his signature move.

 Senton bomb

 In this variation, the attacking wrestler executes a quick front somersault off the top turnbuckle, landing on the opponent back-first.
 Popularized by The Sandman and renaming it as Rolling Rock.
 The standing, running variation is known as a cannonball.

 Corkscrew senton bomb

 Another variant where the attacking wrestler facing to the ring does a 360° twist in the air before impact.
 A.J.
 Styles popularized this by calling it the Spiral Tap.
+Amazing Red use a backward version named "Infrared".